-The rating system is the primary mechanism used by the Council to fund the operating and capital expenditure planned for the district.
+The rating system is the primary mechanism used by the Council to fund the operating and capital expenditure planned for the District.
 The table below explains some of the terminology used in the rates system.

 General rate A rate that is set for the general purpose of the Council.
-Rating factor This is the basis on which a targeted rate is calculated, such as property value, land area, number of separately occupied parts etc. Rating unit The rating unit is what attracts the liability for rates and is basically what has been known in the past as a 'rateable property'.
-Separately used or inhabited part of a rating unit (SUIP) A SUIP is defined as any part of a rating unit separately used or inhabited by the ratepayer, or by any other person, having a right to use or inhabit that part by virtue of a tenancy, lease, licence, or other agreement, or any part or parts of a rating unit that are used or occupied by the ratepayer for more than one single use.
-Separately used or inhabited parts include: A residential, small holding, or farmland property that contains two or more separately occupiable units, flats, or houses each of which is separately inhabited or is capable of separate inhabitation i.e., has independent kitchen facilities.
+Rating factor This is the basis on which a targeted rate is calculated, such as property value, land area, number of separately occupied parts, etc. Rating unit A rating unit has the meaning given in the Rating Valuations Act 1998 and will generally comprise land in one or more records of title.
+Separately used or inhabited part of a rating unit ( SUIP ) A SUIP is defined as any part of a rating unit separately used or inhabited by the ratepayer, or by any other person, having a right to use or inhabit that part by virtue of a tenancy, lease, licence, or other agreement, or any part or parts of a rating unit that are used or occupied by the ratepayer for more than one single use.
+Separately used or inhabited parts include: A residential, small holding, or farmland property that contains two or more separately occupiable units, flats or houses each of which is separately inhabited or is capable of separate inhabitation i.e. has independent kitchen facilities.
 A commercial premise that contains separate shops, kiosks, other retail or wholesale outlets, or offices, each of which is operated as a separate business or is capable of operation as a separate business.
 Targeted rate A rate that is set for one or more activities or groups of activities.
-Uniform annual general charge (UAGC) A rate that is set at a fixed dollar amount irrespective of the value of the property and is used for the general purposes of the Council.
+Uniform annual general charge ( UAGC ) A rate that is set at a fixed dollar amount irrespective of the value of the property and is used for the general purposes of the Council.